garrandall/popular-music-data/tracks/that-girl-marques-houston.md

 Oh I
 Need you

-Whoow

 That girl
-Then I would be with'that girl
+Then I would be with that girl
-But that one ain't for me..
+But that one ain't for me
 She's fine as hell but
-She'll always be'that girl
+She'll always be that girl
 Nothing more than that girl
 No matter what she do
 She don't compare to you
 Yeah
 If I wanted That girl
-I would be with'that girl
+I would be with that girl
-But that one ain't for me..
+But that one ain't for me
-She's fine as hell but , she'll always be'that girl Nothing more than that girl
+She's fine as hell but she'll always be that girl Nothing more than that girl
 No matter what she do
 She just can't be you
 Baby
-"